 The University commissioned the new facility at its Great Northern Way Campus on August 4, 2017.
 Prior to this date, the University's operations were carried out at two leased properties, South Building and North Building at its Granville Island location under long term leases with CMHC expiring in 2043.
-In negotiations with CMHC the following amendments to the operating leases have been agreed:
+In negotiations with CMHC the following amendments to the operating leases were agreed and executed: